TranNhiem/Heuristic_Attention_Represenation_Learning_SSL_Pytorch/README.md

-# HARL - Heuristic Attention Representation Learning for Self-Supervised of Visual Representations
+# HARL - Heuristic Attention Representation Learning for Self-Supervised Pretraining

 <span style="color: red"><strong> </strong></span> We have released a Pytorch Lightning implementation; (along with checkpoints)</a>.